jensen-benard/Diffusion-Playground/README.md

 The apps/main.cpp is the front-end of the program.

 The goal isn't necessarily to learn about diffusion, but to apply software design principles towards simulations and to gain a better understanding of how to write numerical simulations.

+# Todo
+[ ] - Implement recording of data for plotting.